An Epic Party Of Pirates & Wenches In Southern California

 This chant echoes through the coves and over the hills of Catalina Island’s Two Harbors the first of October each year like the sound of cannons thundering on the high seas back in the 1800s.

 Except that here there’s nothing to plunder, aside from other party boats and the bar.
 Buccaneer Days the first Saturday in October.
 Even tho it’s called Buccaneers Days, the biggest day by far is Saturday).
-(NOTE: The 2020 event has been canceled due to COVID-19.)

 And plunder the people do, for two to three days during the annual ritual knows as .Buccaneer Days.